Michael4d45/mago-vscode/README.md

 #### @mago-expect

 Expects a specific error code with category prefix, useful for documenting known issues.
-The format is `category:code` where category is either `lint` or `analysis`:
+The format is `category:code` where category is `lint`, `analysis`, or `guard`:

 ```php
 // @mago-expect lint:unused-variable